sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_shader_guides.md

         ![Not Good](./images/immerse/smaa_debug_edge_detect_thresh_bad.png)

-4. Enable `SMAA_USE_EXTENDED_EDGE_DETECTION` if desired.
+### Step 4.
+Enable `SMAA_USE_EXTENDED_EDGE_DETECTION` if desired:

-    In theory this should allow iMMERSE Anti Aliasisng to provide better results for edges - however, in practice, the change is not always visable off the bat.
+* In theory this should allow iMMERSE Anti Aliasisng to provide better results for edges - however, in practice, the change is not always visable off the bat.

     ![SMAA USE EXTENDED EDGE DETECTION Argument Preview](./images/immerse/smaa_use_edge_extended_preview.png)

+### Step 5.
+Increase or Decrease Settings Based on Desired Performance:

-5. If performance is permitting in your game and system, max out:
+* If performance is permitting in your game and system, max out:

     * `Max Search Steps`